-One the first things I noticed when I joined a gym was that on the so-called chest days people would do all three bench press variations – flat for the ego, incline for the upper chest and decline for the lower chest.
-I thought those guys were total idiots who didn’t know how to train.
-It turned out to be true, although at the time the reason I believed so was the heavy brainwash coming from the functional movement community.
+One of the first observations I made when I joined a gym was that on chest days many muscle constructors do all three bench press variations – flat for the ego, incline for the upper chest and decline for the lower chest.
+I thought that those guys were total idiots who didn’t know how to train.
+It turned out to be true.

 Can you really target the upper chest?

 Technically, yes.
-The upper chest or the clavicular head does work harder during some exercises.
+The upper chest or the clavicular head works harder during some exercises.
 Studies have shown that there is more activation of the upper chest during flat and incline bench presses compared to declines.
-According to Barnett, C., et al (1995) there is no significant difference in upper chest activation between incline and flat benches, but there is the least amount of chest activation during decline bench presses.
+According to Barnett, C., et al (1995) there is no significant difference in upper chest activation between incline and flat benches.
+Meanwhile, the decline produces the lowest upper chest activation.

-This essentially backs the general opinion in gyms that the incline and flat are better for upper chest development, although it does also show that the flat is just as effective as the incline when it comes the clavicular head.
+This conclusion backs the general opinion in most gyms that the incline and the flat are better for upper chest development.
+However, it also shows that the flat is just as effective as the incline when it comes to the clavicular head.

-To be quite fair, we don’t need extensive studies to make the same conclusion.
+To be quite fair, we don’t need extensive studies to make a similar conclusion.

 Place one hand on the opposite pectoral muscle and cover the whole thing from top to bottom.
 Keep the arm of the covered side pointing down towards the floor.
 Then slowly perform a front shoulder raise with it.

 You will notice that as the arm goes up different parts of the chest get activated.
-Even if your chest is as small as mine, you will feel a bump under your palm.
-As the arm goes up, you will feel the same bump in the middle of your hand and then fingertips.
-This reveals that by changing the angle of the upper arm different parts of the chest are targeted.
+Even if your chest is small, you will feel a bump under your palm.
+As the arm goes up, you will feel the same bump in the middle of your hand and then at the fingertips.

-But I thought the chest is just one muscle and everything works it?
+But I thought the chest is just one muscle?

-It is true.
+True.
 You can’t really work your lower chest hard without some upper chest activation.
 Even if you are doing dips, the upper chest will be working.
-However, you can shift more stress to different portions of the muscle by changing the angle.
+However, you can shift the stress to different portions of the muscle by changing the angle.

 A good example would be the trapezius muscle.
-There is a big difference between doing shrugs, which work the neck portion of the traps, and performing rows, which focus on the mid part.
-Both exercises work the whole muscle but the focus is different and the areas of soreness reveal it.
-Conventional shrugs make your upper traps sore while wide grip rows do the same for the middle part of the back.
+There is a big difference between shrugs which work the neck portion of the traps and rows which focus on the middle.
+Both exercises work the whole muscle, but the focus is on different areas.
+The usual sore spots confirm this.
+Conventional shrugs make your upper traps sore whereas wide grip rows do the same for the middle part of the back.

 What about genetics?

-I heard steroids are largely effective for building the upper chest.
+I heard that steroids are largely effective for building the upper chest.
 Is that true?

 It’s true.
-Evidence could be found among female lifters.
+The female lifters provide plenty of evidence pointing in that direction.
 Let me tell you something!
-You will almost never see a woman with developed and popping upper chest that is natural.
-That’s extremely rare, if not impossible.
+You will never see a natural woman with a developed upper chest.

-The upper chest, the traps and the shoulders are some of the areas that can change significantly under the influence of anabolic steroids because the density of androgen receptors is pretty high.
+The upper chest, the traps, and the shoulders are among the areas that can change significantly under the influence of anabolic steroids because the density of androgen receptors there is pretty high.
 That’s why those areas are known to “blow up” when the lifter is “juicing”.

-1. Exercises such as decline and dips target the upper chest less than the flat bench press and the incline, but actually work more pectoral fibers because they focus on the naturally bigger lower portion.
+1. Exercises like the decline bench press and dips target the upper chest less than the flat bench press and the incline.

-3. At the end of the day, upper chest development is largely dependent on your genetics and structure.
+2. At the end of the day, the upper chest is largely dependent on your genetics and structure.